 Voluntary life insurance is a form of group life insurance that provides more coverage than basic life insurance.
 Although employers often pay for employees’ basic life insurance, voluntary employee life insurance usually isn’t free.
 The employee pays the premiums, which are automatically deducted from their paycheck.

 Voluntary life insurance is an optional benefit available to new hires soon after their hiring date.
 After that, basic and voluntary life insurance is only available once a year during the company’s open enrollment period.
-Employers may offer basic life insurance for free or at a low cost and allow employees to upgrade their coverage at the employee’s expense.
+Employers may offer basic life insurance for free or at a low cost and allow upgrading of coverage at the employee's expense.
 Employees can choose to decline the coverage.

 Here is how voluntary employee life insurance compares to other types of life insurance: